sdr-enthusiasts/docker-radarvirtuel/README.md

 - the `/data` volume is used to store your UID.
 Without this, there's a good change that your station ID will change whenever you restart the container, especially when you are on a machine that doesn't have a Serial Number in `/proc/cpuinfo` (which is the case for most x86 machines)
 - the `/proc/cpuinfo` volume mapping is to retrieve the CPU's serial number, if available.
 This is used to create a unique station ID
 - the `/etc/localtime` and `/etc/timezone` mappings are to ensure that the container uses the same time and timezone as the host machine

+## MLAT results

+When MLAT is enabled and there are sufficient MLAT peers using RadarVirtuel in your region, you can feed the MLAT results back to your map.
+These are made available in the container on the default

 ## Recovering Station ID after a hardware change